ktawiah/Task-Manager-App-Rest-Api/README.md

-# Task Manager App Backend With Django
+# Task Manager Rest Api With Django

-This project is the backend for a task manager app implemented with Django Rest Framework, Djoser for authentication, among others.
+This project is the backend for a task manager app implemented with Django Rest Framework using Djoser for authentication, among others.

 ## Table of Contents
 - [Features](#features)